Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/Utils"

-Re-exports all named exports from the "effect/Utils" module as "Utils".
+Re-exports all named exports from the "effect/Utils" module as `Utils`.

 **Signature**